Homeroom

-A homeroom, tutor group, form class, form, or advisory is a brief administrative period that occurs in a classroom assigned to a student in primary school and in secondary school.
+A homeroom, tutor group, mentor, form class, form, or advisory is a brief administrative period that occurs in a classroom assigned to a student in primary school and in secondary school.
 Within a homeroom period or classroom, administrative documents are distributed, attendance is marked, announcements are made, and students are given the opportunity to plan for the day.
 Such periods also act as a form of pastoral care, where teachers and administrators provide personal, social, or health advice.
 Homerooms differ in their nature, depending on the country and the specific school.
 A Homeroom period takes care of the social, emotional and academic wellbeing of a student.

 Homerooms by country

 Afghanistan

 In Afghanistan, the homeroom concept (نگران) is widely used in schools.
 The homeroom teacher is responsible for almost everything concerning a homeroom period and classroom.
 At the start of the school year, it's the homeroom teacher's responsibility to make sure that each student gets relevant textbooks and materials, which are supplied by the government.
 The teacher is also responsible for the attendance.